TinyLLaVA/TinyLLaVA_Factory/README.md

   - Connector currently supports **MLP**, **Qformer**, and **Resampler**.

   - Training Recipe currently supports **Frozen/Fully/Partially tuning** and **LoRA/QLoRA tuning**.

+- The password to access our demo is '1234'.

 ## Contents